Anitta (singer): Personal life

-From June 2019, she was dating Pedro Scooby, until their breakup in August 2019.
-She also began dating Gabriel David in February 2020, but they broke up in April that year.
-One month later, she began dating television host Gui Araújo, until they broke up in June of that year.
-On June 12, 2022, Dia dos Namorados (Lovers' Day) in Brazil, Anitta revealed that she is dating Canadian record producer Murda Beatz, but they broke up 2 months later.

 In an interview for Trip magazine in 2017, she stated that if she did not pursue her artistic career, she would "be a happy psychologist".

-In January 2019, after watching the documentary Cowspiracy (2014), she started transitioning to veganism.
+In January 2019, after watching the documentary Cowspiracy (2014), she started transitioning to veganism. but in May 2019, she said was not vegan anymore.
 PETA named her one of the Most Beautiful Vegan Celebrities of 2022, along with singer/songwriter Lenny Kravitz.